Shutterstock_2149639129

 3. Valuation Fee: Covers the cost of a property valuation.

-4. Legal Fees: Covers the cost of legal work required to set up the loan.
+4. Legal Fees: This covers the cost of legal work required to set up the loan.

 Alternatives to Bridging Loans